AmbientELab-Group/Medbox-server/README.md

 By default you cannot run docker as any user other than root.
 This is because usually, on a production server you do not want unprivileged users messing with your docker containers.

-However this is really annoying inside a development environment.
-You will have to run all docker related commands using sudo and enter your password every couple of minuts.
-This get's annoying very quickly trust me.
+However, this is really annoying inside a development environment.
+You will have to run all docker related commands using sudo and enter your password every couple of minutes.
+This gets annoying very quickly, trust me.
-Other option is to open a root shell.
+The other option is to open a root shell.
 This is also a bad idea.
-For example you might leave your computer unattended for 5 minuts and your evil young brother can install a script that will randomly play *insert your most hated music here* without any apparent reason and you won't even know what is happening.
+For example you might leave your computer unattended for 5 minutes and your evil young brother can install a script that will randomly play *insert your most hated music here* without any apparent reason and you won't even know what is happening.
-Then after countless hours spent on trying to find out what is happening you will finally give up and erase your drive by throwing your machine into an active volcano hoping that this will destroy all evil spirits inside.
+Then, after countless hours spent on trying to find out what is happening, you will finally give up and erase your drive by throwing your machine into an active volcano hoping that this will destroy all evil spirits inside.

 To avoid loosing your sanity you can add your user to docker admin group which will allow you to manage containers